qfishpear/fishrss/README-en.md

 * Autoban.
 Automatically ban an uploader if your ratio is too low.
 Only deluge is supported.
 * Export deluge statistics.
 * Delete unregistered torrents in deluge, along with their files.
+* Cross-seed.
+Scan files in a directory and download the "crossseedable" torrents.

 ## Installation Instructions